m133b/m133b/README.md

-- 👋 Hi, I’m @m133b
-- 👀 I’m interested in practing python problems
-- 🌱 I’m currently learning python, java
-- 💞️ I’m looking to collaborate on python projects
+- SELECT MUJEEB
+- FROM UNI
+- WHERE DEGREE = 'Bachelor's' AND COURSE = 'Software Engineering HONS' :
-- 📫 insta @n00__1e
+-

 <!---